dansteingart/nodeforwarder/README.md

 ## Quick Run
 In the directory where you placed the files run
+- on first run `npm i`

- `node nodeforwader.js iPORT pPORT SERIALSPEED BUFF`
+- then and thereafter `node nodeforwader.js iPORT pPORT SERIALSPEED BUFF`

 where
  - `iPORT` = the internet port (e.g. localhost:8000 would be 8000).
      - You can make this whatever you want, just make sure there's nothing else trying to run at that port (e.g. pithy, or another forwarder).
 If you try to start a forwarder where there's a port in use you'll just get an error, so try another port.
 Generally, ports under `1000` are reserved for system use, you can start those but probably have to sudo your way in.
 If you don't know what that means don't worry about it

 - `pPORT` = the location of the serial port.
    - on a linux box this looks like `/dev/ttyUSB*`, where the * is a number in the order the devices were plugged in currently.
    - on a mac this looks like `/dev/tty.usb*` is typically a generated string depending on _what_ USB port you plugged into.
 Note that it may not look like `/dev/tty.usb*`, but use your Princeton brain and play with the problem.